complexdatacollective/networkcanvas.com/download.md

 ## System Requirements

-Please consult our documentatio on information on <a href="https://documentation.networkcanvas.com/docs/installation-guide/#system-requirements">system requirements</a>.
+Please consult our documentation article on <a href="https://documentation.networkcanvas.com/docs/installation-guide/#system-requirements">system requirements</a>.